craftchai/craftchai.github.io/README.md

 I am craft.chai

 - 💻 I ~like~ **love** Internet
-- 🔭 I’m always had a burning ambition to start his own business. .
-Keep an eye for it
-- 🌱 i'm going to have to knuckle down to some serious study
-- 👯 I'm not afraid of going out on a limb and doing things that no one has tried before
+- 🔭 I'm not afraid of going out on a limb and doing things that no one has tried before

 ### Connect with me